-Remember on Tuesday I mentioned that I had a great recipe to go with the tahini sauce recipe?
+Remember I mentioned that I had a great recipe to go with the tahini sauce recipe?
 Well, look no further — here it is!

-Sometimes I mix up my usual routine of buying ground turkey (evvvvvery single time I go to the store) and I grab the ground chicken instead.
-Occasionally it is on sale, or I might just grab it out of boredom.
+Sometimes I mix up my usual routine of buying ground turkey (every single time I go to the store) and I grab the ground chicken instead.
+Occasionally it is on sale, or I might just take it out of boredom.
 Mix up the ol’ routine.

 I love recreating recipes from our favorite Lebanese carry-out place.
-Chicken tawook, tahini sauce, chicken kofta.
-I need to work on a shawarma recipe.
-This recipe doesn’t come out identical to the chicken kofta at our carry-out place, but dare I say…it’s better?
-Ben definitely liked it better.
-I liked them both but they are quite different so it’s hard to compare the two to each other.
+Chicken tawook, tahini sauce, grilled chicken shawarma drumsticks, chicken kofta.
+This recipe doesn’t come out exactly like the chicken kofta at our usual carry-out place, but dare I say…it’s better?
+Ben definitely likes it better.
+I like them both but they are quite different so it’s hard to compare the two to each other.

 I’m pretty sure the version I order from the restaurant doesn’t include the combo of cinnamon, allspice and nutmeg, but I love what they bring to this recipe.
 I also love the freshness of the lemon and parsley in the restaurant version.
 Clearly I need to make Chicken Kofta Version 2.0 for my blog in the future.

-You can eat this straight off the kebabs or you can slide it off and use a fork and knife – whatever you prefer!
+You can eat this straight off the kebabs or you can slide the meat off and use a fork and knife – whatever you prefer!

 - 1 pound ground chicken breast

 - 1/3 cup chopped fresh flat-leaf parsley leaves

 - 1 clove garlic, minced